TysonStanley/tysonstanley.github.io/Consult.md

 ![]({{ site.baseurl }}/assets/images/thinkingstats_logo.jpg)

-My small consulting company is called *Thinking Stats*.
-It is based in Utah, but is available to serve throughout the United States.
+*Thinking Stats* is my consulting company dealing with data management/cleaning, data analytics and statistical modeling.
+It is currently headquartered in Utah.

 I have consulted on projects in education, communication sciences, economics, psychology, and biology.
-Contact me for a free intake appointment.

 The table below highlights the ways I can (and often have) contributed to a project.

 <table>
  <thead>